New blow for Eco City as Mercedes terminates distributor deal

-LONDON Eco City Vehicles ECV.L said Mercedes-Benz had terminated a financing and trading deal making the British firm the sole distributor of the Mercedes Vito model that is licensed for use as a London taxi, in the latest blow for the stricken company.
+LONDON, Sept 23 Eco City Vehicles said Mercedes-Benz had terminated a financing and trading deal making the British firm the sole distributor of the Mercedes Vito model that is licensed for use as a London taxi, in the latest blow for the stricken company.

 Its shares have been suspended since Friday when it said that its One80 subsidiary was facing potential administration, leading to "uncertainty as to the group's financial position and prospects".